tarwn/lessthandot-hugo/blogs/content/posts/2009-05-26-sql-server-does-support-regular-expressi.md

 > You cannot do this out of the box &#8211; MS SQL Server does support CHECK CONSTRAINTS &#8211; but for things like a maximum or minimum INT value, or a string length or such.
 >
-> What you&#8217;re looking for would be a CHECK based on a regular expression &#8211; and out of the box, SQL Server does not offer that capability.
+> What you're looking for would be a CHECK based on a regular expression &#8211; and out of the box, SQL Server does not offer that capability.
 >
 > You could theoretically write a .NET assembly, deploy it inside SQL Server, and then use it to enforce the CHECK &#8211; not a trivial undertaking.